 UPDATE: Now read my complete GHNP Guide here.

 The Bashleo Pass Trek was one of the primary objectives of this foray into the ecozone of the Great Himalayan National Park along with Shangarh.
-In between I ended up doing other things but time had now come for the actual trek.
-I started along with Travelshoebum from Thewaramji’s homestay (also mentioned in the previous post), after having a quick breakfast and with some Bar One chocolates as ration for the rest of the day.
+In between, I ended up doing other things but time had now come for the actual trek.
+I started along with Travelshoebum from Thewaramji’s homestay (also mentioned in the previous post), after having a quick breakfast and with some Bar One chocolates as a ration for the rest of the day.
 The trek starts right from the village.
-The route is well marked and there is a official board that psychologically prepares one for a 10 KM hike to the 3300 meter high pass.
+The route is well marked and there is an official board that psychologically prepares one for a 10 KM hike to the 3300-meter high pass.

 The top of the Bashleo pass was still a bit far away and we soon entered another jungle stretch.
 It was getting colder and I could feel that we had gained significant altitude by then.
 After another half an hour of hike, we overcame the jungle again and arrived at an open, flowery meadow dotted with yellow blossoms and patches of fresh, pristine snow.
 For someone escaping the furnace of the plains, it was the sight worth all the effort.